jimbojw/karmarank/karmarank-manifesto-0.1.0-2025-12-18-c575bee.md

 # Introduction: The Frame of the Game

 You are good at games.
-Or at least, you understand them.
+You understand games.
 Games have rules.
 Predictable, deterministic, if-this-then-that rules.
 If the rules are clear, you can play it.

 Some games are "perfect knowledge", meaning no hidden information.
 Some games let players keep secrets.
 Some games have random outcomes.
 Some games even have rules that change as you go.